greenstick/bootstrapping-package-management-on-exacloud/README.md

   /opt/rocks/bin/python2.6-config
 ```

 If you got any other warnings, check Stackoverflow to make sure they're not important and, if you're feeling ambitious, follow the steps to clear them – but be careful; if you're not starting fresh you could upset software that you already have installed.
 I should also note that some warnings can't and shouldn't be cleared as they require file and directory privileges not available to non-administators on ExaCloud.
-For example:
+For example, you should not attempt to clear the following warning:
 ```
 Having additional scripts in your path can confuse software installed via Homebrew if the config script overrides a system or Homebrew provided